yingerj/plfa.github.io/src/plfa/part1/Equality.lagda.md

   ≤⟨ s≤s (+-identityˡ-≤ m) ⟩
     (suc m) + zero
   ≤-∎

+-- These are trivial to proove and I don't think I'd learn much from proving them.
+-- It seems like there ought to be a nice way to handle these cases where the two -- sides of ≤ are actually ≡, because then properties like `+-suc` could be used -- rather than being virtually redefined in a new context. postulate
+  +-suc-≤ : ∀ (m n : ℕ) → m + (suc n) ≤ suc (m + n)
+  +-sucˡ-≤ : ∀ (m n : ℕ) → suc (m + n) ≤ m + (suc n)

 +-monoˡ-≤ : ∀ (m n p : ℕ)
   → m ≤ n